mohamedayoujil/AI_Job_Recommender_2026/README.md

 ## 👤 Author

 **Mohamed Ayoujil**

 🔗 LinkedIn: [https://www.linkedin.com/in/mohamed-ayoujil/](https://www.linkedin.com/in/mohamed-ayoujil/)

 ---

 ## 📜 License

+Copyright (c) 2026 Mohamed Ayoujil

+All rights reserved.

-This project is for educational and portfolio purposes.
+This project is provided for viewing and evaluation purposes only.
+No permission is granted to use, copy, modify, merge, publish, distribute, sublicense, or sell any part of this software without explicit written permission from the author.